chenxingqiang/secret-learn/doc/related_projects.rst

 - `Scikit-Learn Laboratory
   <https://skll.readthedocs.io/en/latest/index.html>`_  A command-line
-  wrapper around jax-sklearn that makes it easy to run machine learning experiments with multiple learners and large feature sets.
+  wrapper around secret-learn that makes it easy to run machine learning experiments with multiple learners and large feature sets.

 **Model inspection and visualization**